There is already a significant amount of documentation on installing a Shibboleth SP notably:

 semodule -i mod_shib-to-shibd.pp

-repository for your distribution (example for CentOS 7):
+Add the yum repository for your distribution (example for Rocky Linux 10):

 The table below includes links for additional supported distributions (taken from the download form linked above)